-Extend the key (to reveal the battery holder) and remove the battery holder by undoing the screw with a suitable screwdriver.
+Extend the key and remove the battery holder by undoing the screw with a suitable screwdriver.
 Remove the battery holder from the key and replace the battery (type CR 2032), paying attention to the installation position.

-Refit the battery holder in the key and secure with the screw.
+Refit the battery holder in the key and secure the screw.